SATIR

 *Equal contribution

-Evaluated on 59 patients and 3,621 trials, SatIR outperforms TrialGPT on all three retrieval objectives.
-It retrieves 32%–72% more relevant-and-eligible trials per patient, improves recall by 22–38 points, and serves more patients with at least one useful trial — in just 2.95 seconds per patient.
+Evaluated on 59 patients and 3,621 trials, SATIR outperforms TrialGPT on all three retrieval objectives — retrieving 32%–72% more relevant-and-eligible trials per patient, improving recall by 22–38 points, in just 0.15 seconds per patient.

 Ontology-Grounded Representation